Cleaning training in the food industry

 Cleaning In Place (CIP)

-• Principle of NEP, procedure and type of cleaning
+- Classic conception of CIP, Principle of CIP, procedure and type of cleaning.

 Practical applications